adamsanclemente/adamsanclemente/README.md

   Welcome to my profile!
   I’m a CS student @ RIT and full-stack engineer @ HostVenom, passionate about building scalable systems, APIs, and tools that make life easier.
   Over the last few years I’ve worked on everything from high-performance websites to internal platforms and microservices.

-  Always chasing the next challenge — thanks for stopping by 🚀
+  🚀 Thanks for stopping by — let's connect!
 </p>

 ---